Lots of educational resources!

 Storytime – Aimed at 3-5 year olds and their carers, enjoy a range of children’s stories followed by a themed craft activity.
 Special storytimes are held throughout the year to coincide with recognised or celebrated events.

-Code Club – A one-hour session of creativity, craft and collaboration around programming skills for young people 8 years old and above.
+Code Club – A one-hour session of creativity and collaboration around programming skills for young people aged 8 years old and above.
 Held during the school term, bookings are required for Code Club.

-Book Clubs – There are three book clubs for young people, that meet at different times during the school term.
+Book Clubs – Discover the latest books at Big Sky Libraries and have fun participating in lots of book and reading related games and activities.
+There are two book clubs for young people, that meet at different times during the school term.
+Bookings are essential.

 Books & Babies – A program for parents, and children aged 0-5 years.